a-horsey/horsies-viewmodel-editor/README.md

 - Hide
 - Hide but keep chosen animations visible, such as: draw animations, reload animations, idle animations, attack animations, and many more depending on class and weapon
 - Make any animations static.
 This makes them not move and look like the idle animation.
 Some examples: the draw animations, the reload animations, the attack animations, the idle animations(makes them more static) and more depending on class and weapon
+- Remove the left arm from any weapon
 - Other class or weapon specific settings
 - More info can be found in [_README.txt](https://github.com/a-horsey/horsies-viewmodel-editor/blob/main/_README.txt)